smiksky/PositronConfig/README.md

 This will disable the endstop and use the IR (or other bed probe) for homing

+> [!CAUTION]
-[^1]: The IR probe has generally proven unreliable with the glass beds.
+> The IR probe has generally proven unreliable with the glass beds.
 While it can be used for guided tramming or mesh compensation with a PCB bed, we still recommend homing with the endstop if possible.